 To start a PTA Reflections program in your school community, contact your state PTA for instructions and materials.
-Use the step-by-step Reflections Toolkit to guide your PTA/PTSA and make your Reflections program a success.
+Use the 2015-2016 Reflections Toolkit to guide your PTA/PTSA and make your Reflections program a success.

 Step 1: Start the Arts

 Walk through a step-by-step process for engaging students, parents and educators in Reflections while learning about resources and tools provided by your State PTA and National PTA.

 - Register for an informational webinar at 8PM ET on August 4.

 - Contact your state PTA for a Local Leader's Guide, state-specific dates, forms and additional information.

 - Consider the National Standards for Family-School Partnerships to ensure your Reflections program meets its intended potential.

 Recruit a committee/team of volunteers to assist with program tasks.
 Also recruit community arts professionals to review artwork and determine awards.

 - Customize your check list to organize tasks and schedule deadlines.

 - Consider these Volunteer Job Descriptions to help recruit volunteers with specific skills/interests.